-The RCN supports the need for all women with a provisional or confirmed diagnosis of endometriosis to have access to a CNS for endometriosis, whereas at present it is more likely that only women at the more complex end of the spectrum of care will have access to these services (see figure 1).
+The RCN supports NICE guidance (2017) that all women with suspected or confirmed endometriosis should have access to a gynaecology specialist nurse with expertise in endometriosis/CNS Endometrosis.
+At present it is more likely that only women at the more complex end of the spectrum of care will have access to these services (see figure 1).

 The majority of the role of the CNS endometriosis will focus on women who do not necessarily fall into the specialist category.
-The majority of women who need support with their symptoms are those who do not fit into the severe category for surgery and those who have endometriosis outside of the pelvis; however these are women on medical therapy and will all need support from the CNS.
+The majority of women who need support with their symptoms are those who do not fit into the severe category for surgery and those who have endometriosis outside of the pelvis; however these are women on medical therapy and will all need support from the CNS (NICE, 2017).